UPDATED MAY 2018

-In this post, I’m going to share everything I know about attracting good clients with decent budgets into your business.
+In this post, I’m going to share everything I know about attracting and winning better WordPress website clients with decent budgets into your business.
 You need to read the whole post.
 If you're going to do this, commit to it and I promise you it can be done.

 I can assure you I have seen inside hundreds of WordPress consulting businesses over the last three years and have witnessed this process work time and time again.
 We run a private Facebook Group for WP Elevation members and we regularly get posts like this turning up:

-And here's the thing about profit.
-You owe it to yourself and your clients to run a profitable business.
+Here's the thing about profit: you owe it to yourself and your clients to run a profitable business.
 If you cannot sustain yourself in business you will ultimately be unable to serve your clients because you will have to get a job.

-So whatever hangups you've got about making profit I suggest you put them aside right now and read the rest of this post.
+So, whatever hangups you've got about making a profit, I suggest you put them aside right now and read the rest of this post.

 Low budget, low value clients tend to refer more low budget, low value clients as well so once you're stuck in this cycle it's difficult to break out.